Wireless Charger Circuits – A Comprehensive Guide

 • Current output (Iout) from the buck converter to mobile.

 Afterward, find your circuit’s efficiency using the formula Efficiency(n) = Pout / Pin.
-And, Pin = input voltage (Vin) * input current (Iin) and Pout = output voltage (Vout) * input voltage (Iout).
+Pin = input voltage (Vin) * input current (Iin) and Pout = output voltage (Vout) * input voltage (Iout).

 From our set-up, we have Vin = 11.8V; Vout = 5.1V; Iin = 310 mA; Iout = 290 mA.
 We then have a 40.4% efficiency.